Azure/acr/docs/dedicated-data-endpoints/dedicated-data-endpoints.md

 ## Azure Private Link VNet Support

-Azure Container Registry recently announced [Private Link support](https://aka.ms/acr/privatelink), enabling a private endpoints from Azure VNets to be placed on the managed registry service.
+Azure Container Registry recently announced [Private Link support](https://aka.ms/acr/privatelink), enabling private endpoints from Azure VNets to be placed on the managed registry service.
 In this case, both the registry and data-endpoints are accessible from within the VNet, using private IPs.

 The public endpoint can then be removed, securing the managed registry and storage accounts to access from within the VNet.